info3g/quotesbot/README.md

 # QuotesBot
-This is a Scrapy project to scrape quotes from famous people from http://quotes.toscrape.com ([github repo](https://github.com/scrapinghub/spidyquotes)).
+This is a Scrapy project to scrape quotes from famous people from http://quotes.toscrape.com website.

-This project is only meant for educational purposes.
+This project is only meant for testing purposes as how we can extract information using scrapy framework.

 ## Extracted data